 1806 – Engineer Sir John Rennie produced a plan for a harbour where Robertson Terrace is today, but this came to nothing.

 1806 Jan 26 – Sir Arthur Wellesley (the Duke of Wellington from 1809) held a ball at the Swan Hotel just after taking command of the brigade in Hastings.
 His base was 54 High Street and he stayed at Old Hastings House (now Humphrey Avenue).
-In December 1806 he was posted to Deal.
+On 6 April Major-General Wellesley married Elizabeth Pakingham.
 Hastings was a garrison town, accommodating 12,000 troops at Halton in 1807, waiting for possible invasion.

 1806 July 1 – The town’s first theatre opened – just outside the borough boundary, in an annexe to the Hare and Hounds pub in Ore, opposite the church.
 The theatre was a weather-boarded building, painted white.
-On the opening night, the play was a comedy called ‘The Soldier’s Daughter’, which was popular with the many soldies garrisoned at nearby Halton.
+On the opening night, the play was a comedy called ‘The Soldier’s Daughter’, which was popular with the many soldiers garrisoned at nearby Halton.
 The annexe burnt down on Boxing Day 1867.

 1808 Feb 19 – Mr Joseph Carswell’s windmill, known as the Priory Mill, on Cuckoo Hill (White Rock) was blown down in a severe storm.
 Mr John French’s mill on the West Hill was badly damaged.
 Both had owned those mills since at least 1785.